solliancenet/cloudcore-mba/whiteboard-design-session/trainer-guide.md

 ## Checklist of preferred objection handling

-1. It is not clear to us from the Azure Trust Center just how Azure helps our solution become PCI compliant.
+1. It is not clear to us from the Azure Trust Center how Azure helps our solution become PCI compliant.

     The Azure Trust Center helps you understand what Azure services have been certified for PCI compliance.
 For example, the services with which you could build a PCI compliant solution, but it does not describe how you build a PCI compliant solution on Azure.
 To fully accomplish a PCI compliant solution, you must address the requirements of PCI according to how you are handling cardholder data and the scope of your services.
-In many cases, Azure's PCI compliance attestations will be enough to satisfy aspects of PCI compliance for your solution, but there are at minimum some items which you must handle as a part of building your application, it is up to you to define and enforce secure password policies.
+In many cases, Azure's PCI compliance attestations will be enough to satisfy aspects of PCI compliance for your solution, but there are at minimum some items which you must handle as a part of building your application.
+It is up to you to define and enforce secure password policies.

 2. Can we provide a solution that scales to meet our public demand, but is also secure for use by our call center and warehouse?

     Yes.
 Azure can provide a solution that is both scalable and secure.

 3. Our PCI compliance requires us to have a quarterly audit and to conduct occasional penetration tests.
-Is this supported by Azure?
+Does Azure support it?

     Although prior approval is not required, you may still formally document upcoming penetration testing engagements against Azure by filling out the Azure Service Penetration Testing Notification Form (<https://portal.msrc.microsoft.com/en-us/engage/pentest>).